waepoints/waepointstandards-documentation/standards.md

 Provisions Of The Joined Compatible System(s) to the User’s System, and of The User(s) of The Joined Compatible System(s) to the User’s System

-Defined System Commands, and Defined System Command Gestures
+Defined System Commands, and Defined System Command Gestures, Other System Commands, and Other System Command Gestures

 Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone, and Of A Zone, or A Group of Zones, or Groups of Zones Of The Managing Entity